readydos/AC.EMF.Visual/README.md

 **Hypothesis**

-*A person moves through a room wired with alternating current such as potlights and US/CA style outlets (European and Asian style outlets are also subject to this isuue).
-Wiring from the circuit breaker to each outlet emits EMF (imagine an invisible tube around the wires).
+**A person moves through a room wired with alternating current such as potlights and US/CA style outlets (European and Asian style outlets are also subject to this isuue).
+Wiring from the circuit breaker to each outlet emits EMF (imagine an invisible tube around the wires).**

-Due to the electrochemical behaviour of the human brain such as sodium ion channels, and generally phosphorus-containing compounds contribute to the overall magnetic environment of your tissues.
-Static charge deltas to the human brain are present. electrochemical synapses feasibly could be triggered a la Neuralink over a distance.*
+**Due to the electrochemical behaviour of the human brain such as sodium ion channels, and generally phosphorus-containing compounds contribute to the overall magnetic environment of your tissues.
+Static charge deltas to the human brain are present. electrochemical synapses feasibly could be triggered a la Neuralink over a distance.**

 ## Overview

-This project combines:

 * **Electromotive Force (EMF)** concepts
 * **Alternating Current (AC)** behavior